digvijaypundir33/focustimer-legal/docs/privacy-policy.md

 **Last updated: May 2026**

-Focus Timer is built with privacy as a core principle.
+FocusTimerPomo is built with privacy as a core principle.
 We collect only what is necessary to operate the app and never sell your personal data to third parties.

 ## Data We Collect

 **Session & Task Data** — Focus sessions, task names, and durations you create.
 Stored locally on your device and optionally synced to your personal iCloud account (if enabled).
 We have no access to this data.

-**Subscription Status** — Whether you have an active Focus Timer Pro subscription.
+**Subscription Status** — Whether you have an active FocusTimerPomo Pro subscription.
 Managed by Apple's StoreKit and not stored on our servers.

 **Analytics (Optional)** — If you use features that depend on Apple's frameworks (e.g., widgets, live activities), Apple may collect aggregate usage data per their own privacy policy.